northumbrian-data/.github/.github/ISSUE_TEMPLATE/bug_report.md

 ## Additional Context  (delete if not applicable)

-Please include any other context or discussion about the problem here.
+Add any other context, screenshots, further reading links or discussion notes about the new feature or enhancement idea here.